Punta del Este: Gorriti Island

 This island of 21 hectares of surface is daily visited to enjoy its two beaches: Garden Port and Honda beach.
 It consists of a natural port, with ships anchoring close to it, and it also became a popular area to practice water sports.

 Transportation

 Capitán de Corbeta Carlos A. Curbelo International Airport.

 The city is served by Capitán de Corbeta Carlos A. Curbelo International Airport, being the second most important of Uruguay, located near Laguna del Sauce on the outskirts of the city.
-This modern airport opened in 1996.
+Its modern terminal, designed by Carlos Ott, was inaugurated on 19 December 1997.
 It offers domestic and international flights within the region.

 Most international flights land in Montevideo at Carrasco International Airport, around 115 km from Punta del Este.
 The bus companies Copsa and Cot connect the airport with Punta del Este, and there are several private taxi and remise services available.

 Also in the area is El Jagüel Airport, which is much closer to Punta del Este; it is only used by small-sized private aircraft.